inflearn logo

 https://tinyurl.com/2cpkjssf

-1. My published book, which served as the basis for this lecture, is attached at the very bottom of the curriculum.
+1. My published book, which served as the basis for this lecture, is attached at the bottom of the curriculum.
 Please also refer to my introductory video.

 Recommended for